-Tomioka Tessai was (1837-1924) was a Japanese painter of the Meiji-Taisho era.
-Born in Kyoto, his real name was Yusuke, which he later changed to Hyakuren.
-He studied Japanese and Chinese language and literature, as well as poetry from an early age.
-He became a working student of poet Otagaki Rengetsu and was greatly influenced by his personality.
+Tomioka Tessai (1837-1924) was a Japanese painter of the Meiji-Taisho era.
+Born in Kyoto, he studied Japanese and Chinese language and literature, as well as poetry from an early age.
+He apprenticed under the poet Otagaki Rengetsu and was greatly influenced by his personality.
 He established the Nanga Association of Japan with Tanomura Choknyu and Taniguchi Aizan.
-While maintaining his status as a scholar, he explored progressive modes of painting and eventually established himself as a respected leader of the literary art world.
+While maintaining his status as a scholar, he explored liberal forms of painting and eventually established himself as a respected leader in the literary art world.
 He was appointed an Imperial Household Artist and was also a member of the Imperial Fine Arts Academy.